 - “Judith Butler” in The Oxford Handbook of Classics in Contemporary Political Theory, edited by Jacob T. Levy (Oxford University Press, forthcoming).

 - “Feminism and Liberalism” in Routledge Companion to Feminist Philosophy, edited by Serene Khader, Ann Gary, and Alison Stone (Routledge, forthcoming).

 - “The Limitations Of Contract: Regulating Personal Relationships In A Marriage-Free State” in Elizabeth Brake (ed.)
 After Marriage?
-(Oxford University Press, forthcoming).
+(Oxford University Press, 2016).